 Sex Offender Watch: A Map of Homes to Keep on Your Radar this Halloween

-There are 16 registered sex offenders listed as living in Orland Park and Orland Hills, according to the Illinois Sex Offender Registry.
+There are 18 registered sex offenders listed as living in Orland Park and Orland Hills, according to the Illinois Sex Offender Registry.
+See what else we discovered about them.

 Sex Offenders in Your Neighborhood